Call 503-470-4900 and Find Help Now In The Salem, OR Area!

 These substances generally have very painful withdrawal symptoms.
 Many times, these can be lessened with specific detox aids.
 These detox medications can only be prescribed by professionals.
 People who use drugs alongside alcohol, or patients affected by severe alcoholism, will also be recommended to undergo medically supervised withdrawal.
 Medically supervised withdrawal centers use medication to avoid health complications associated with withdrawal, such as hallucinations and seizures.
 This treatment also prevents other physical and mental problems that occur from withdrawing suddenly from alcohol and other drugs.
 Medically supervised withdrawal is strongly suggested for any person who has ever experienced hallucinations or seizures in the past.
 Patients suffering from a serious illness or diagnosed with particular psychological illnesses should also use medically supervised withdrawal.

 Social detoxification is much better suited for people who have less severe drug abuse problems.
 Their drug detox will only result in moderate withdrawal symptoms for substances like:

 - occasional alcohol abuse

-This detox method supervises patients and tries to help them battle their cravings of withdrawal without using medicine.
-During social detoxification observed by medical staff and therapists who monitor the patients’ health, patients aren’t separated into hospital-like rooms while they detox: they are advised to live alongside and socialize with other addicts in recovery also.
-This will help addicts prepare for more strenuous stages of rehabilitation program, where they’ll be working towards long-term sobriety alongside a group of recovering addicts.
+This detox method supervises patients and tries to help them battle their cravings of withdrawal without using the medicine.
+During social detoxification observed by medical staff and therapists who monitor the patients’ health, patients aren’t separated into hospital-like rooms while they detox.
+Instead, they are advised to live alongside and socialize with other addicts in recovery also.
+This will help addicts prepare for more strenuous stages of the rehabilitation program where they’ll be working toward long-term sobriety alongside a group of recovering addicts.

-Oregon Detox Centers has programs that provide detox with the holistic understanding that different kinds of substances are responsible for a wide range of withdrawal symptoms.
-Depressants, like barbiturates, benzodiazepines, and alcohol, can cause:
+We have programs that provide detox with the holistic understanding that different kinds of substances are responsible for a wide range of withdrawal symptoms.
+Depressants, like barbiturates, benzodiazepines and alcohol, can cause:

 - increased hypertension